jutge-org/easyinput/README.md

 # Package jutge

 This tiny package offers a simple function to read input from Python for problems in Jutge.org.
+It was built in order to offer beginners an easy interface to read data in Jutge.org problems.

 # Installation